Science of Signs II: Oráculo

 Performance: Jessica Comis, Louis Edler, Gal Naor, Ruby Wilson

 Outside Eye: Sigal Zouk

 Production Management: M.i.C.A – Movement in Contemporary Art

 Production assistants: Sveta Azriel, Aleksander Ceresnjes, Iulia Postelnicu

-Oráculo is a production of The progressive wave, in co-production with ID Festival Berlin and in collaboration with Theater Thikwa.
+Oráculo is a production of The progressive wave, with the support of ID Festival Berlin and in collaboration with Theater Thikwa.
 With the financial support of the Federal Government Commissioner for Culture and the Media and the Szloma Albam Foundation.
 With the kind support of Ballhaus Ost, Sasha Waltz & Guests, Polyphony, Theaterhaus Mitte and Heilehaus (Berlin).